alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 ## Analysis

-> **Key Findings**
->
+!!! abstract "Key Findings"

-> - All groups emphasised fairness as a key ethical principle, but the specifics of how fairness was understood differed between groups.
+    - All groups emphasised fairness as a key ethical principle, but the specifics of how fairness was understood differed between groups.
-> - Additional emphasis was placed on ethical priorities that could be captured by either the accountability, explainability, or data SAFE-D principles (e.g. informed consent, transparency).
+    - Additional emphasis was placed on ethical priorities that could be captured by either the accountability, explainability, or data SAFE-D principles (e.g. informed consent, transparency).
-> - Goals that are not directly coupled to any specific ethical principle[^efficacy], such as clinical efficacy, were nevertheless significant topics for consideration among regulators and developers.
+    - Goals that are not directly coupled to any specific ethical principle[^efficacy], such as clinical efficacy, were nevertheless significant topics for consideration among regulators and developers.
-> - Ensuring sufficient understanding of the trustworthy assurance methodology proved to be challenging in the time available.
+    - Ensuring sufficient understanding of the trustworthy assurance methodology proved to be challenging in the time available.
 This was the case even with the participants who attended two workshops, where the first included preliminary material on the methodology.

 [^efficacy]: This is not to say that clinical efficacy is not a key component of ethical decision-making.
 For instance, the bioethical principle of *beneficence* clearly requires sufficient levels of clinical efficacy.